benhc123/omniwallet/README.md

-## Peercoin Branch for development of Ominwallet Peercoin support.
+## Peercoin Branch for development of Omniwallet Peercoin support.
 Please feel free to make pull requests or donate to the project http://peer4commit.com/projects/17

 ## What is Mastercoin?